TheTrueShell/PollenPal/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests if applicable
-5. Run the test suite: `uv run pytest`
+5. Run the test suite: `pytest`
-6. Format your code: `uv run black . && uv run isort .`
+6. Format your code: `black src/ tests/ && isort src/ tests/`
 7. Submit a pull request

 ## License